Organisation of doctoral studies

 Candidates also submit the following:

-The department’s general assembly classifies the doctorate candidates’ applications on the basis of relevance to the research field.
-Next, it appoints a committee of 3 academic staff members of the department concerned.
+The department’s general assembly classifies the doctorate candidates’ applications on the basis of their relevance to the research field.
+Then, it appoints a committee consisting of three academic staff members of the department concerned.

 The committee’s first duty is to examine the applications and interview the candidates.